-The Microsoft Windows Remte Desktop client supports the use of smartcards (eToken).
-A typical use case is when a user connects from home (local Windows desktop) to their office computer (remote Windows desktop).
-The Windows RDP client ‘forwards’ the local eToken connection to the remote machine so that applications on the remote machine that require eToken authentication can be used.
+The Remote Desktop client supports the use of smartcards (eToken).
+A typical use case is when a user connects from home (Windows/MacOS/Linux) to their office computer (remote Windows desktop/server).
+The RDP client ‘forwards’ the local eToken connection to the remote machine so that applications on the remote desktop/server that require eToken authentication can be used.

 - Possession of eToken with UTORauth-issued certificate and a current version of the SafeNet client installed on local and remote Windows hosts.